China White Paper: Domestic reaction

 Congressional Republicans responded by criticizing the State Department as having been misleading regarding the nature of Mao and the communist movement.

-John Melby later recalled that the "purpose was to call off the dogs from the China Lobby.
-It didn't work... it just accrued more fuel for the fire."
+John Melby later recalled that the "purpose was to call off the dogs from the China Lobby" but did not work and "just accrued more fuel for the fire".
 He found it remarkable that "intelligent and experienced men in the department, people like Dean Acheson and so on, had so little realization of what a hot topic China was".
 Scholars generally agree.
-Hannah Gurman called the White Paper "disastrous" and Robert Newman explains that its "fatal flaw" was that it ran against the grain of the "rhetorical climate," which was "simply not hospitable to an argument that challenged America's virile self-image."
+Hannah Gurman called the White Paper "disastrous", and Robert Newman explains that its "fatal flaw" was that it ran against the grain of the "rhetorical climate", which was "simply not hospitable to an argument that challenged America's virile self-image".

 Many in the American public objected to the White Paper for placing blame on Chiang and the Nationalist government.
 The nationally syndicated Washington, D.C. columnist Joseph Alsop, who had served in China during the war, wrote that "If you have kicked a drowning friend briskly in the face as he sank for the second and third times, you cannot later explain that he was doomed anyway because he was such a bad swimmer".

 Chinese reaction

 The white paper outraged Mao Zedong, who wrote a number of articles responding to the report.
 "Acheson is telling a bare-faced lie when he describes aggression as "friendship".
 To the contrary, he wrote, all the "friendship" shown to China by U.S. imperialism since 1840 when the United States collaborated with Britain in the Opium War, and especially the great act of "friendship" in helping Chiang Kai-shek "slaughter" several million Chinese in the last few years..."

 Mao asked why Truman would provide so much support to Nationalist forces if he believed them to be so "demoralized and unpopular."
 Mao stated that since Truman's position of supporting a demoralized and unpopular Nationalist government was otherwise irrational, Truman must have been acting out of imperialist ambitions "to slaughter the Chinese people" by needlessly prolonging the war.

-Mao spurned the White Papers explanation of the revolution in terms of over-population and the stimulus of Western ideas, since in later passages "even this bit of tedious and phoney theory of causation disappears, and one finds only a mass of inexplicable events."
+Mao spurned the White Papers explanation of the revolution in terms of over-population and the stimulus of Western ideas, since in later passages "even this bit of tedious and phoney theory of causation disappears, and one finds only a mass of inexplicable events".
 Mao's sarcasm accuses Acheson of not understanding the revolution:

+Quite unaccountably, the Chinese fought among themselves for power and money, suspecting and hating each other.
+An inexplicable change took place in the relative moral strength of the two contending parties, the Kuomintang and the Communist Party; the morale of one party dropped sharply to below zero, while that of the other rose sharply to white heat.
+What was the reason?
+Nobody knows.
+Such is the logic inherent in the "high order of culture" of the United States as represented by Dean Acheson.